equinor/echo-tag-scanner/docs/index.md

 ### The user is in a challenging environment
 A challenging environment is an environment where the user is not able to get an optimized view of the tag sign.
 This could be factors like bad lighting (not enough lighting or too much lighting), the tag sign could be far away or the user is required to scan in challenging angles.

 The camera ships with torch and zoom functionality, albeit this is not supported in Safari browsers.
-In practice, this means torch and zoom is not available on iOS devices because all web browsers on iOS uses the WebKit engine.
+In practice, this means torch is not available on iOS devices because all web browsers on iOS uses the WebKit engine.
 Users with an iOS device will have to be instructed to bring a seperate light source if neccessary.
 It is not possible to turn on the torch in the phone settings and simultanously use the scanner.

 As for zoom, while this is helpful for the users, it is a digital zoom.
 A digital zoom is essentially a process where you crop a section of the image, upscale it to match the original dimensions and present it.
 This gives you the illusion of an optical enlargement, but it sacrifices clarity.